Medicare Supplement Plan G in Texas: Cost and Coverage

 That’s the only out-of-pocket medical cost you’ll have with Plan G - and it’s relatively small.

-Once you pay this yearly deductible, Plan G takes over and covers nearly everything else Medicare doesn’t.
+Once you pay this yearly deductible, Plan G takes over and covers all other Medicare-approved expenses.

 Prescription Drugs